From Ryder Cup hosts to PGA championship courses, it’s time to play a round of golf at these wonderful Leeds clubs.

 Found at one of Leeds’ beloved attractions, Temple Newsam Golf Club is a day out in itself, with two golf courses set in the beautiful grounds near the iconic stately home.
-It has an onsite pro shop and a clubhouse with a well-stocked bar full of local ales, plus views of the course.
+It is another one of Dr Alister MacKenzie’s masterpieces, with some tweaks to the course over the years.
+It has an onsite pro shop and a clubhouse with a well-stocked bar full of local ales and views of the course.

-The Lord Irwin is their larger 18-hole course while the newer 9-hole The Lady Dorothy is perfect if you want a shorter run.
+There are two loops of nine holes – the Lord Irwin and The Lady Dorothy.
 Both weave through undulating parkland, which creates a balance of challenging and forgiving terrain as you make your way around.
 You can expect to hit par-four for most of the front nine holes while the back nine offer a wider mix of threes, fours and fives to test your game.

 Temple Newsam Golf Club, Templenewsam Road, Halton, Leeds, West Yorkshire, LS15 0LN.